Notice of Privacy Practices

 You may be able to refuse or disable cookies by adjusting your web browser settings.
 Because each web browser is different, please consult the instructions provided by your web browser (typically in the “help” section).
 If you choose to refuse, disable, or delete these technologies, some of the functionality of the Sites may no longer be available to you.

 The safety of your personal data is an important concern for us.
-We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure in accordance with HIPPA.
+We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration.